w3f/polkadot-wiki/docs/general/faq.md

 *This FAQ focuses on technical questions for users interested in developing applications for Polkadot.
-If you have a more general question, you may wish to search for the answer on our support [Knowledge Base](https://support.polkadot.network/support/home) or the main [Polkadot Network FAQ](https://polkadot.network/faq).
+If you have a more general question, you may wish to search for the answer on our support [Knowledge Base](https://support.polkadot.network/support/home) or the main [Polkadot network FAQ](https://polkadot.network/faq).
 If you have a question that is not answered, please feel free to ask on the Polkadot Watercooler [Element channel](https://app.element.io/#/room/#polkadot-watercooler:web3.foundation) or email [support](mailto:support@polkadot.network).*